 Is DeepSeek V3.2 or Gemini 3.1 Pro better for coding?

 Public SWE-Bench figures are not available for Gemini 3.1 Pro, so the honest test is your own repository — run an identical real bug through both.
-By design, DeepSeek V3.2 leans toward long-context efficiency via deepseek sparse attention (dsa) while Gemini 3.1 Pro leans toward largest mainstream production context (2m), and that positioning usually predicts which feels better on your codebase.
+By design, DeepSeek V3.2 leans toward long-context efficiency via deepseek sparse attention (dsa) while Gemini 3.1 Pro leans toward full multimodal input — text, image, audio and video in one 1m-token window, and that positioning usually predicts which feels better on your codebase.

 Which is cheaper, DeepSeek V3.2 or Gemini 3.1 Pro?